Mobile services are now at the heart of how most people stay in touch and go online.

-Data from the survey cross-referenced with existing Ofcom data has been used to drawn up a list of priority locations including residential areas, business/research parks, roads, and stations.
+Data from the surveys cross-referenced with existing Ofcom data has been used to draw up a list of priority locations including residential areas, business/research parks, roads, and stations.
 The list exemplifies a wide range of coverage issues and has been shared with mobile network operators, who are working with our Enabling Digital Delivery team to proactively find solutions.

-Further survey work is currently being commissioned and will be used to highlight ‘partial notspots’, which could benefit from the Government’s new Shared Rural Network programme.
+Further survey work is being undertaken and will be used to highlight ‘partial notspots’.

 The UK’s major mobile and internet service providers have responded to the COVID-19 pandemic by offering a range of support for all their customers, including concessions for NHS frontline workers, the most vulnerable and people in financial hardship.